Law coop student

 Classification: Cooperative Education Training Program Level 2

 The law coop student position is open to second-year law students who are pursuing a Juris Doctor (JD) degree.
-WCAT is looking for a student to fill a position from May 2 to August 26, 2022.
 The position is only open to Indigenous applicants.

 The law coop student can be performed remotely from anywhere in British Columbia, or from WCAT’s office in Richmond.

 An eligibility list may be established.

 The Workers’ Compensation Appeal Tribunal (WCAT) gratefully and respectfully acknowledges that we serve communities throughout British Columbia.
 Many WCAT tribunal members work remotely from different areas of British Columbia.
 Our office is located on the traditional, ancestral and unceded territory of hən̓q̓əmin̓əm̓ speaking Musqueam people, and our work spans the traditional territories of 198 First Nations and 38 Métis chartered communities across B.C.

 WCAT is an independent, quasi-judicial tribunal that workers or employers can go to if they want to appeal a decision from WorkSafeBC.
 WCAT is the final level of appeal in the B.C. workers’ compensation system.
 It has authority to decide appeals about specific types of work-related matters outlined in section 288 and 289 of the Workers Compensation Act.
 WCAT decides appeals from decisions of the Review Division at WorkSafeBC and other direct appeals from WorkSafeBC, such as a certification to court.